damianh/LittleForker/README.md

 - Stopping
 - ExitedSuccessfully
 - ExitedWithError
-- ExitedUnexpectedly
 - ExitedKilled

-... with the transitions between them described with this state machine depending on whether self-terminating or non-terminating:
+... with the transitions between them described with this state machine:

 ![statemachine](state-machine.png)

-All terminal states (`StartFailed`, `ExitedSuccessfully`, `ExitedWithError`, `ExitedUnexpectedly`, `ExitedKilled`) permit restarting by calling `Start()` again.
+All terminal states (`StartFailed`, `ExitedSuccessfully`, `ExitedWithError`, `ExitedKilled`) permit restarting by calling `Start()` again.

 Typically, you will want to launch a process and wait until it is in a specific state before continuing (or handle errors).